BACK TO INDEX

 This paper asks what classes of input signals are sufficient in order to completely identify the input/output behavior of generic bilinear systems.
 The main results are that step inputs are not sufficient, nor are single pulses, but the family of all pulses (of a fixed amplitude but varying widths) do suffice for identification.

 13. M. Chaves, E.D.
 Sontag, and R. Albert.
 Methods of robustness analysis for Boolean models of gene control networks.
 IET Systems Biology, 153:154-167, 2006.
-[PDF] Keyword(s): systems biology, biochemical networks, boolean systems, identifiability, robust, robustness, geometry, Boolean, segment polarity network, gene and protein networks, hybrid systems.
+[PDF] Keyword(s): systems biology, reaction networks, boolean systems, identifiability, robust, robustness, geometry, Boolean, segment polarity network, gene and protein networks, hybrid systems.

 Abstract: